AgentTroll/bt-support/README.md

 This project **requires** `OpenOCD`. `PyOCD` WILL NOT WORK.
 At the time of writing, you **CANNOT** download an OpenOCD package to use the STLink.
-You must build the latest version of OpenOCD with the `--enable-cmsis-dap` flag.
+You must build the latest version of OpenOCD from their git repository in order to work with an STLink+nRF52840.

 The project contains an `openocd.cfg` template that should be used to manually flash or debug the board.